elizabethstrattner/elizabethstrattner.github.io/README.md

 ### **2019 World's Top 20 Cycling Cities**
 ##### This map displays the 20 most bike-friendly cities in the world, ranked by Wired.
 For more information, go to [Wired](https://www.wired.com/story/most-bike-friendly-cities-2019-copenhagenize-design-index/).
 <iframe src="https://www.google.com/maps/d/u/1/embed?mid=1ugdHBbTOhnhzPp8c2fJZvoLQHphhTDI4" width="640" height="480"></iframe>
+### **Top 5 Happiest Cities in the World**
+##### This map is a visualization of the top five happiest cities in the world, according to the [World Happiness Report's 2020 analysis](https://worldhappiness.report/ed/2020/cities-and-happiness-a-global-ranking-and-analysis/).
+The rankings are based on self-reports by residents across the world, allowing them to express how high their own quality of life is.
+Scandinavia dominates the rankings, with Scandinavian cities securing six of the top ten spots on the list.
+These self-rankings can provide guidance to policymakers on how to enhance the well-being of their residents, and show them which countries to look to for direction.
+<iframe src="https://www.google.com/maps/d/u/1/embed?mid=1CxxCgz3Pai1Ye52B6XCKy2sG3A5FiUbQ" width="640" height="480"></iframe>